galaxyeden/Candy-the-Catacorn/README.md

 ## How to use?

-This board is intended to be used with CircuitPython.
+This board is intended to be used with either CircuitPython or [PlatformIO](https://platformio.org/).
 I have cloned and modified others [bootloader](https://github.com/MermaidAllie/uf2-samdx1/tree/master/build/alliecat_candythecatacorn) and [CircuitPython firmware](https://github.com/MermaidAllie/circuitpython/blob/5.0.x/ports/atmel-samd/build-alliecat_candythecatacorn/firmware.uf2).
 These are very similar to the Adafruit Trinket M0, just rebranded basically, and you can use Adafruit Trinket M0 bootloader/firmware with a lot of success (it's how I prototyped this).

+I have also included PlatformIO code and board configuration.

 ## Thanks